BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/command-line-cheet-sheet.md

 GUI (pronounced: "Goo-ey") is the Graphic User Interface.
 It is less powerful than the CLI

-# Node environment

-Node is a command line program that is launched from the shell.
-Its prompt is usually `>`

-In order to leave the node environment, you need to `ctrl c` twice.
-To get back into node environment, you simply need to type `node` from the shell.

-Node is a JavaScript engine (it's a core software engine) that drives your program

 # Moving Around

 When moving around on the terminal you use the `cd` command with the *relative path* to your desired destination.